Charles Dickens - Great Expectations

 Synopsis

-Charles Dickens’ Great Expectations follows the life of a young boy who, like many of us, has big dreams and wants to make a better life for himself.
-But as soon as that opportunity arises, Pip wastes no time in rejecting his old life as a Blacksmith’s apprentice and everyone who knew him as such.
-What once was a fulfilling life becomes looked at with increasing dissatisfaction and contempt, not only towards himself but to all those who remind him of who he used to be.
-However, the more he tries to adapt to his new life, the more apparent it is that he doesn’t fit in either.
-A life that he believed would be filled with Great Expectations becomes less than ideal as he loses himself and everything he had worked towards
+Great Expectations follows the life of a young boy with big dreams.
+But no sooner does the opportunity to realise those dreams arise is he quick to reject his old life.
+What once was a fulfilling life as a Blacksmith’s apprentice becomes looked at with increasing dissatisfaction and contempt, not only towards himself but to those who remind him of who he used to be.
+However, the more he tries to adapt to his new life, the more apparent it is that his dreams may remain just that as he loses himself and everything he worked towards

 Likes

 Dickens presents Pip as a young boy who we can all relate to due to his ambitions, to one we soon dislike for his arrogance, and then finally pity because of his ignorance.
-Making the holder of such great expectations so plain and ordinary allows the reader to familiarise ourselves with him as Pip is often a reflection of many of us.
-This allowed me to better engage with the novel which I may not have done if Pip were more than plain and ordinary.
-It also allows for the moral of the story of being grateful for all that we have to better resonate
+Pip being so ordinary allowed me to relate to him as he is often a reflection of myself and the people I meet.
+Whether I liked him or disliked him, I felt that I could always understand him in some way

 Pip had such an unconventional character development as he did not go from strength to strength, nor from weakness to weakness but experienced inconsistent periods of peaks and troughs which made him all the more relatable.
 When things were good, they were really good and when things were bad, it might as well have been the end of the world for him.
-I liked him, I disliked him, I was ashamed of him and I felt sorry for him.
-Even after reading the novel, I can’t quite pinpoint how I feel about Pip because although he messed up, he just wanted a better life for himself.
-Despite his many flaws and well-deserved ending, you can’t help but feel bad for the sad life he set himself up for.
+I liked him.
+I disliked him.
+I was ashamed of him.
+And I felt sorry for him.
+Even after reading the novel, I can’t quite pinpoint how I feel about Pip because although he made mistakes, he was also a young boy when he was presented with a new life that was far from what he was used to.
+So despite his many flaws and well-deserved ending, I couldn’t help but feel sorry for the sad life he set himself up for.
 Dickens does a great job of evoking so many feelings and emotions towards Pip, maintaining my interest in his story and character

-Throughout the novel, we notice the growth of Pip from the young boy he was at 7 years old, to the 33-year-old man he became.
-Dickens writes in a way to suggest that Pip is getting older without having to explicitly state this fact due to the gradual change in tone from silly and observant of the world around him to mature and introspective.
+We are introduced to Pip at the age of 7 and follow his growth to the 33-year-old man he became.
+Although we are aware of his age, Dickens writes in a way to suggest that Pip is getting older without having to explicitly state this fact due to the gradual change in tone from silly and observant of the world around him to mature and introspective.
 For example, to demonstrate Pip’s youth he is often very descriptive and uses similes and hyperbole to entertain the reader but as he gets older that changes to more emotive language used to express himself.
-Despite the shift in tones, Dickens never loses Pip’s sense of humour but merely adapts it to fit his age, which I greatly appreciated as I enjoyed the humour
+Despite the shift in tones, Dickens never loses Pip’s sense of humour but merely adapts it to fit his age which I greatly appreciated as I enjoyed the humour

 Dislikes

-At times I felt as though some areas were overly descriptive or too metaphorical, so much so that I had to re-read sections as I felt that they were a little convoluted.
+Some areas were overly descriptive or too metaphorical at times, so much so that I had to re-read sections as I felt that they were a little convoluted.
 It also didn’t help that some of the sentences were a good paragraph’s length long.
 But thankfully this did not occur very often, so although these instances would throw me off, it didn’t take much away from my overall enjoyment of the book

 General Thoughts

 Pip was such a fool!
 Estella made it very clear that she had no interest in him, yet he continued to chase her.
 Everything he did was for her and nothing she did was for him.
-Pip only had himself to blame (and perhaps Miss Havisham to a small degree).
-I felt sorry for him but just a little, although even that level of sympathy was difficult to achieve.
+I felt sorry for him, but just a little, although even that level of sympathy was difficult to achieve.
 However, I did feel sorry for Estella.
 She didn’t have the opportunity to be whoever she wanted to be but was moulded by Miss Havisham to be heartless from a young age which ended in her own detriment

 Something else I wanted to note was my reaction to Magwitch.
-At first, I was quite repulsed by him, which I shamefully admit but after getting to know him, my opinion did change as all he wanted to do was give thanks to the boy who had helped him escape from captivity (although Pip only did so out of fear).
-His thanks went to such depths that he risked his life by returning to the city he had fled just to meet Pip again.
+At first, I was quite repulsed by him, which I shamefully admit, but my opinion changed after getting to know him as all he wanted to do was give thanks to the boy who helped him escape from captivity (although Pip only did so out of fear).
+His thanks went to such depths that he risked his life by returning to the city he fled just to meet Pip again.
 When things went so terribly wrong for him, he never once complained but always looked on the bright side.
-He was a great man with good intentions but was not given a great start in life.
+He had good intentions but was not given a great start in life which led to bad choices.
 Although not a very vocal character, he was easily one of my favourites (alongside Joe) and I loved his character development.
-I’m glad Pip stayed with him right towards the end as he was able to salvage the modicum of respect I had for him by doing so
+I’m glad Pip stayed with him right until the end as he was able to salvage the modicum of respect I had for him by doing so

 Miss Havisham was such an incredibly cruel woman.
 I can imagine the heartbreak she experienced after being jilted at the altar, but her actions towards others were incomprehensible.
-The fact that her being hurt by a man was enough justification to make Estella hurt others in retaliation was not only vindictive but utterly bizarre as they had nothing to do with what happened to her.
+The fact that her being hurt by a man was enough justification to make Estella hurt others in retaliation was not only vindictive but utterly bizarre as Estella had nothing to do with what happened to her.
 As the days and then years passed, her bitterness and resentment towards men grew which she further fed into Estella.
-Miss Havisham was a woman who very clearly needed help and I wish she had had someone to help her move on with her life but that unfortunately was not the case.
-I would imagine that the state of her home was a reflection of her mental health.
-Despite this and what she had gone through, her actions made it difficult for me to offer her any sympathy, even after reading about how she died
+Miss Havisham was a woman who very clearly needed help and I wish she had had someone to help her move on with her life, but that unfortunately was not the case and I presume that the state of her house was a reflection of her mental state as a result.
+Despite this and what she had been through, her character made it difficult for me to offer her any sympathy, even after reading about the horrific way she died

 Pumblechook was so incredibly annoying.
 Such a pretentious man who needed to mind his own business.
 Thankfully his appearances throughout the book were few and far between but just the mere mention of him was exasperating.
 I don’t know how Pip resisted the urge to high-five his face

-Pip went from being someone destined for such great expectations to one living a less than ideal life and I wouldn’t have changed a thing.
-The ending was very befitting for him and I loved the storyline
+Pip went from being someone set up for a great life to living a less than ideal life and I wouldn’t have changed a thing.
+The ending was very befitting for him and I loved the entire storyline

 Rating